Scott Malone: Huddersfield Town

 On 5 July 2017, Malone joined Premier League club Huddersfield Town for an undisclosed fee, signing a three-year deal with the club.
 He made his debut for the club in a 2–1 victory over Rotherham United in the English League Cup.

 Derby County

 On 8 August 2018, Malone returned to the Championship by signing for Derby County for an undisclosed fee, signing a three-year deal with the club.
 He scored his first goal for Derby against West Bromwich Albion on 24 October 2018.
-On 14 June 2021 it was announced that he would leave Derby at the end of the season, following the expiry of his contract.
+After a loan spell to Millwall in the 2020–21 season, on 14 June 2021 it was announced that he would leave Derby at the end of the season, following the expiry of his contract.

+Return to Millwall

+Having played for Millwall in the 2020-21 season on loan from Derby County.
+He scored the only goal in a match against his former club Huddersfield Town on 20 January 2021.
+On 28 August 2021, Malone returned to Millwall on a free transfer following his release from Derby County.
+Malone spent a further two years back at The Den featuring 72 times, netting twice.
+He was released following the expiration of his contract at the end of the 2022–23 season.

+Gillingham

+On 24 July 2023, Malone signed for EFL League Two side Gillingham on a free transfer, following his departure from Millwall, after having a successful trial during pre-season.
+On 3 October 2023 Malone took on captaining duties for Gillingham in the match against Crewe Alexandra, and has captained several times since.
+On 15 May 2024, the club put him on the transfer list.

+Crawley Town

+On 28 June 2024, Malone joined newly-promoted League One side Crawley Town for an undisclosed fee, signing a one-year deal.

+On 10 November 2024, he departed the club having had his contract terminated by mutual consent.

+Cambridge United

+On 4 March 2025, Malone signed for League One side Cambridge United on a short-term deal until the end of the 2024-25 season.
+Malone was released at the end of the season after 8 appearances for the side.

+Return to Crawley Town

+On 29 August 2025 it was announced that Malone had signed a one-year contract with Crawley Town.

 International career

 In late–August, Malone received his first call–up by England U19 and made his England U19 debut on 10 September 2009, in a 3–1 win over Russia U19 and went on to make six appearances for England U19.

-In February 2011, Malone was called–up by England U20.
-However, Malone was forced to withdraw from the squad after suffering tonsillitis.
+In February 2011, he was called–up by England U20, but was forced to withdraw from the squad after suffering tonsillitis.